 FUN FACT #1: It was once green

-FUN FACT #2: Most of Greenland is covered by an ice sheet
+FUN FACT #2: Most of Greenland is covered by an ice cap

-Greenland boasts the second largest ice sheet in the world after Antarctica, which covers more than 1.8 million square kilometres.
-That is, in fact, nearly the entirety of the Greenland island: a whopping 80% of it.
+Greenland boasts one of the largest ice sheets in the world, second only to Antarctica.
+It affects sea level and covers more than 1.8 million square kilometres.
+That is, in fact, nearly the entirety of the island: a whopping 80% of it.
+Which means there is an ice free area in Greenland!

 FUN FACT #3: It still has some green parts

-While only 20% of the land isn’t covered by the ice sheet, the remaining land lives up to the country’s name.
-The south of Greenland is technically at a lower, warmer latitude than Iceland, but unlike Iceland it doesn't sit on the Gulf Stream.
+While only 20% of the land isn’t covered by the Greenland ice sheet, the remaining land lives up to the country’s name.
+South Greenland is technically at a lower, warmer latitude than Iceland, but unlike Iceland it doesn't sit on the Gulf Stream.

 FUN FACT #4: You could bathe in a hot spring here